NYUDataBootcamp/website/content/undergrad_fall_2017_blog.md

 **November 8th, 2017...Exam!**

 - Take a break, but keep thinking about projects an data...
-Felipe and I've found some cool stuff recently and I'll post some links to that.
+Felipe and I've found some cool stuff recently and I'll post some links to that soon.

 ---